 - Threshold Values: One or more threshold values may be provided only when the Steering Mode is Load-Balancing.
 A threshold value may be either a Maximum RTT or a Maximum Packet Loss Rate.
 A threshold value is applicable to both accesses.
 When at least one measured parameter (i.e. RTT or Packet Loss Rate) on one access exceeds the provided threshold value, the UE and UPF may continue to send traffic on this access but should reduce the traffic on this access by an implementation specific amount.

+One or more threshold values may be provided when the Steering Mode is Priority-based, and these threshold values should be considered by the UE and the UPF to determine when an access becomes congested.
+A threshold value may be either a Maximum RTT or a Maximum Packet Loss Rate.
+A threshold value is applicable to both accesses.
+When at least one measured parameter (i.e. RTT or Packet Loss Rate) on the high priority access exceeds the provided threshold value, the UE and UPF may treat this access as congested, then to switch the overflow traffic to the low priority access.

 Editor's note: Whether also "hard" thresholds (where all traffic is switched to the other access if threshold is not met) will be supported, and for what steering functionality(ies) and threshold type(s) is FFS.